cncf/tag-app-delivery/platforms-wg/glossary/_index.md

 and capabilities can be infrastructure, runtime, or other supporting services.

 ## Platform engineering
-An explicit form of DevOps cooperation between teams where a team offers an internal service as a product.
-This focus on providing a service means platform engineering requires investment in all parts of building platforms and their capabilities — the people, processes, policy, technology, and business outcomes.
+The practice of building and maintaining shared platforms and capabilities and presenting them to end users.
+Emerging from the DevOps movement's goal of cooperation between application developers and operators, platform engineering proposes using common platforms as the foundation of that cooperation.
+The decision to use shared platforms impacts not only the technology but also the people, processes, policies and expected business outcomes at an organization.

 ## Platform engineers
 The role focused on developing and